nushell/nushell.github.io/book/dataframes.md

 ───┴───────┴────────────┴────────────
 ```

-and finally, with the groupby object we can create a pivot table.
-Lets use
+the created `GroupBy` object is so handy that it can even used as base for
-the column called `second` as the pivot column and the column `float_1` as
+pivoting a table.
+As an example, Lets use the column called `second` as the
-the value column
+pivot column and the column `float_1` as the value column

 ```